Onboarding

 In some cases, complex onboarding can take longer than expected.
 Give merchants the option to complete the onboarding at a later time to avoid stopping their workflow.

-An onboarding step that asks the merchant to name their first puzzle.
+A dismissible onboarding step that asks merchants to name their first puzzle, with a primary button that's labeled "Create puzzle".

 Request information from merchants only if it’s necessary.

-An onboarding screen with the ‘close’ icon highlighted in the upper right corner.
+An onboarding screen with the "X" icon for dismissing the screen highlighted in the upper right corner.

-If your onboarding isn’t essential, then make it dismissable using a Polaris Cancel icon.
-This keeps merchants from getting frustrated with the experience.
+If your onboarding isn’t essential, then make it dismissible using a Polaris Cancel icon.

 An onboarding screen showing that the merchant is currently on step six out of eight.